 Other Commonly Translated Documents

-• Driver’s licences: If you are submitting a foreign driver’s licence as a form of identity verification or to support a provincial licence transfer, and it is not in English or French, a certified translation is needed.
+- Driver’s licences: If you submit a foreign driver’s licence as a form of identity verification or to support a provincial licence transfer, and it is not in English or French, a certified translation is needed.

-• Military records: Applicants from countries with mandatory military service may need to explain their military history; any foreign-language military records must be translated.
+- Military records: Applicants from countries with mandatory military service may need to explain their military history, and any foreign-language military records must be translated.

-Our translation team covers 200+ languages, including many less commonly requested languages that smaller agencies cannot accommodate.
-If you are unsure whether your specific document type needs translation, our team can advise you — request a free quote and describe your document.
+Our translation team covers 500+ languages, including many less commonly requested ones that smaller agencies cannot handle.
+If you are unsure whether your specific document type needs translation, our team can advise you, request a free quote and describe your document.

 Program-Specific Notes: How Translation Requirements Apply Across IRCC Categories